-Equal parts smooth and precise, the Lib Tech Jack Knife Snowboard is the dream board of big-mountain freestyle legend Eric Jackson, and designed to handle the diciest terrain with speed, control, and above all else, fun.
+As smooth as it is precise, the Lib Tech Ejack Knife Snowboard is the dream board of the big-mountain freestyle legend its named after, and designed to handle the diciest terrain with speed, control, and above all else, fun.
 A hard-carving camber profile, lightweight wood core, and smooth-operating HP HorsePower construction all come together to help you pick apart technical lines in steep terrain and spin off cornices into deep powder landings.
-Starting with a C3 camber-dominant profile, the Jack Knife features aggressive camber at both the tips and tail with a mild rocker profile between the bindings.
+Beginning with a C3 camber-dominant profile, the Jack Knife features aggressive camber at both the tips and tail with a mild rocker profile between the bindings.
 This results in powerful turns, enhanced edge control, and poppy ollies, while mild rocker between your feet adds a forgiving feel and float in powder.
 Then, the tapered directional shape keeps your nose up in mega-deep snow and improves drive when pointing it down chutes, while the medium-stiff flex boosts response for powerful pop and stability at speeds.
 A sustainably-harvested blend of aspen and paulownia in the core boosts the board's overall strength and pop without the bulky extra weight, and a hyper-speed sintered base keeps you ripping fast even in slow conditions.

 Options, sizes, colors available on Backcountry

 *Shipping and Returns: Some exclusions apply, see cart on Backcountry for details

 US-Parks.com has partnered with Backcountry to offer the best outdoor gear for your outdoors adventure